kubernetes/committee-security-response/README.md

 | [kubernetes-security-discuss Google Group](https://groups.google.com/forum/#!forum/kubernetes-security-discuss) | Public | Discussion about security disclosure handling, this document, and other updates. |
 | security-release-team@kubernetes.io | Private | Release manager private discussion.
 All members are subscribed to security@kubernetes.io. |
 | security-discuss-private@kubernetes.io | Private | PSC private discussion.
 All members are subscribed to security@kubernetes.io |

+## Community, discussion, contribution, and support

+Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).

+### Code of conduct

+Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).